 Sunday at 10:00 a.m. – Traditional Service with special music and Holy Communion

 Sunday School Classes for all ages at 8:45 a.m.
 When you arrive you will find Greeters and Ushers in the lobby of the church who will gladly answer any questions you may have, and help you to get situated.
-There is a Visitor’s Guest Register in the lobby which we hope you will take a moment to complete.
-We also encourage you pick up a Visitor’s Packet of information which you will find near the Guest Register.
+There are cards for newcomers in the pews which we hope you will take a moment to complete.
+We also encourage you pick up a Welcome Flier with information which you will find near the entrance.

-Worship is about spending time with The Lord, not so much worrying about your wardrobe.
+Worship is rest, spiritual nurture and spending time with God, not so much worrying about your wardrobe.
 Christ Lutheran welcomes all who come to worship and we have no dress code.
 Worshippers at Christ Lutheran wear anything from jeans to suits.
-Your attendance is what matters most to our Lord.
+Your participation, and openness to the Word matter most.
 So dress in a way that is comfortable for you.

 How Worship Works